Olive wood carving in Palestine: Production process

 The process of producing an olive wood craft requires labor intensity and consists of many stages, often involving the work of multiple artisans.
 Drilling machines are used initially to attain the rough outline of the intended craft.
 It accounts for 15% of the process, although it eliminates some of the most difficult and time-consuming aspects of the carving.
 Next the piece is passed onto a skilled artisan who transforms the rough outline into a finished product by chiseling the details.
 Finally, the finished item must be sanded down and polished, then coated with olive wax to give the object a "natural shine" and ensure its longevity.
 Depending on what the particular product is, the process could take up to 45 days.
 Most professional artisans go through six to seven years of training.

 Olive wood is used because it is easier to carve than other woods and could be done accurately with simple hand tools.
 Also, it has a diverse variety of natural color and tonal depth, due to the annual structure.
 It is also resistant to decay and receptive to a number of surfacing treatments.

-The olive tree's wood is widely used in the manufacturing of various artistic, religious, and historical works such as cups, crosses, engraved key chains, Christian magnets, kitchen items, rosary beads, rosary boxes, tree ornaments, flower vases, and wall decorations.
+2023 Gaza War impact on wood carving industry

+The 2023 Israel-Hamas war significantly impacted Bethlehem's olive wood carving industry, which has long been a cornerstone of the city's economy and cultural identity.
+The conflict resulted in a drastic decline in tourism, the primary market for the region’s handcrafted religious artifacts.
+According to the Palestinian Ministry of National Economy, Bethlehem incurred millions of dollars in economic losses since October 7, 2023, with the tourism sector experiencing 100% losses.

+The traditionally bustling Nativity Church, a focal point for religious tourism, has remained empty, and Christmas celebrations were canceled, limited only to small-scale religious ceremonies.
+This has left many artisans struggling to sustain their businesses, as the demand for olive wood carvings, largely purchased by tourists, has plummeted.

+In 2024 and 2025, many Christian families were recorded leaving the region due to ongoing instability, lack of income, and the collapse of the local tourism-dependent economy.